-- 1. Cover Sheet.
-Select the solicitation number for the BIORETS program.
+- 1. Select the solicitation number for the BIORETS program.
 Proposals must be submitted to the Division of Biological Infrastructure of the Directorate for Biological Sciences.
 The title of the project should start with "BIORETS:". - 2.
 Information about Principal Investigators.
 A single individual should be designated clearly as the PI of the BIORETS project.
 The PI must be employed in a position with significant research and/or teaching responsibilities at a submitting institution where research is conducted in field(s) supported by the Directorate for Biological Sciences.
 This individual will be responsible for overseeing all aspects of the BIORETS project award.
 The institution may designate up to four additional individuals as co-PIs, if the development and operation of the project require shared responsibility.
-Other anticipated research supervisors or mentors should be listed as senior personnel. - 3.
-Project Summary (one-page limit).
+Other anticipated research supervisors or mentors should be listed as senior/key personnel. - 3.
+Project Summary.
 The Project Summary consists of an overview, a statement on the intellectual merit of the proposed activity, and a statement on the broader impacts of the proposed activity.
 The Project Summary must contain the headings "Overview," "Intellectual Merit," and "Broader Impacts."
-The heading must appear on a line without additional text.